cliquot22/TheiaMCR/README.md

 For the internal IRC switchable filter, the state can be 1 or 2 to match the specification sheet.
 Usually filter 1 is visible only transmission and filter 2 is visible + IR transmission.

+When ending the program, call `MCR.close()` to close the serial port and release any resources being used.

 ## Motor limits
 The parameters for `focusInit()`, `zoomInit()`, and `irisInit` can be found in the lens specification.
 These are the parameters for some of Theia's lenses.
 - TL1250 (-N) lens: